JesseEmond/blitz-2024-registration/README.md

 I plugged this search into [`planner.rs`](bot/src/planner.rs), which just runs a search on the first tick (within 1s) and returns the best seen path.
 The Python bot will then just follow this plan for the rest of the game.

-I was able to get a score of TODO points with this strategy.

 ### MCTS tweaks